-Visiting the eye doctor can be intimidating, especially if you haven’t been in a while.
+Visiting the eye doctor can be intimidating.
 Knowing how to prepare for the visit and thinking ahead is an important part of the eye exam process.
 Here are some tips to help you make the most of your next visit.

 What to think about before your visit: